Rss

 Simple Test

-However, despite their shared legacy, various myths have emerged online, with debates over whether one model is superior to the other in terms of sound quality.
+However, despite their shared legacy, various myths have emerged online, with debates over whether one model is superior to the other in terms of playback sound quality.
 To address these claims, the most straightforward approach is to conduct direct comparisons.
 Audio enthusiast Tech44 from the Gearspace forum undertook this task, leveraging his high-level expertise and high-quality audio equipment to ensure accurate results.
 Tech44’s method was meticulous: instead of merely playing loops through each sampler, he loaded individual samples into both the S3000 and S3000XL and then sequenced them back via MIDI.
 This approach provided a real-world application scenario, allowing for a true comparison of their performance and sound reproduction capabilities.
 This article delves into the history, features, and lasting impact of the Akai S3000 and S3000XL, and presents Tech44’s findings to determine if there is a definitive answer to the debate over which sampler truly reigns supreme.
 A simple A vs B test was created from his recordings by splicing the two samplers back to back.
 For those curious or who want to analyze the data themselves here is an audio recording of one sampler followed by the other:

 S3000 vs S3000XL.wav (24bit, 44kHz audio file in uncompressed wav format)